Types of Medications for Sickle Cell Disease

 The costs of SCD drugs may be outweighed by reducing expensive hospitalizations.
 People with SCD who take hydroxyurea pay lower total healthcare costs.
 We do not yet know the long-term financial impact of the newer drugs.11

 Antibiotics and immunizations

 Infections are life-threatening for people with SCD.
 Treatments to prevent and manage infections have greatly improved childhood survival rates.
 This usually includes daily penicillin from 2 months old to 5 years old.
 It also includes all routine vaccinations, as well as the pneumococcal and meningococcal vaccines.12,13

 Pain is the most common symptom of SCD.
 It is most often treated at home with non-steroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen or diclofenac.
-When home management with pain medications and hydration does not relieve pain, treatment in an ER is necessary.
-Doctors may administer stronger pain medications, such as opioids or ketamine.1,4
+When home management with pain medicines and hydration does not relieve pain, treatment in an ER is necessary.
+Doctors may give stronger pain medicines, such as opioids.1,4

 Sickle cell disease is much more than a pain condition.
 It can cause complications in many parts of the body, which vary in severity for each person.
 Depending on your specific situation, your doctor may recommend other medicines, such as:4,6